Last updated on:

 Now that it’s time to put in the hours on your health, you’re left with one simple question: which one is best for you?

 XTERRA beat out Nordic Track, which was even a surprise for us.

 After testing everything out, it was clear who the winner was and what it is about their reasonably-priced, state-of-the-art treadmill that won us over.

-This is undoubtedly the best treadmill for the money when you look at everything it offers, from the hand pulse grips to the intuitive direct access speed keys.
+This is undoubtedly the best treadmill for the money when you look at everything it offers, from the hand pulse grips to the intuitive direct access speed and incline properties.

 It’s designed to be very user-friendly in all manners, which is one of the most important things about a treadmill.

-Your running mat is fairly large at 50” of available running space along the entire treadmill, as well as the 16” in width.
+Your running mat is fairly large at 50” of available running surface along the entire treadmill, as well as the 16” in width.